Equipment

 Leash

-A 6 foot nylon or rope leash that hangs and bends loosely and crumples easily in one hand.
+A 6 foot nylon leash that bends loosely and crumples easily in one hand.
 3/4" wide is great.
 We want a floppy, easily bending leash.
-Please no retractible leashes.
+Avoid thick, rigid rope leashes or leashes with bulky handles.

 Training Treats